 |Replace strap:||£195.00||A good quality padded aligator leather strap in your choice of colour.|

 |Valuation:||£75.00||While we have your watch, we recommend that you opt to have a written valuation for insurance purposes.
 This will be for the replacement value, including three photographs.
 If you would like this carried out without any service work the charge will be £85.00|

 Kindly note, while these prices are estimated and do not include parts, these prices may be exceeded on rare occasion.

 In order to proceed, please call us or send us an email prior to sending us your watch so that we may discuss and schedule the work.

 Delivering your watch safely to us.
 We recommend you keep all original presentation boxes and paperwork as this keeps things simpler.
-Use use plenty of bubble wrap to secure around the watch before placing it into a stout cardboard box or a spare Tupperware type container.
+Use use plenty of bubble wrap to secure the watch before placing it into a stout cardboard box or a spare Tupperware-type container.
 Within the UK, we recommend that you use Royal Mail Special Delivery to send the watch to us, using the Next Day by 1 pm service and request maximum insurance which will be £2,500.
-The total including postage and insurance will be no more £12.00.
-The size and weight of the parcel will not effect the price by more than a few pence.
+The total, including postage and insurance will be no more £12.00.
+The size and weight of the parcel will not affect the price by more than a few pence.
 If your watch is worth more than £2,500 simply let us know and we will include the delivery on our blanket insurance policy, which will cover the value of the watch up to £10,000.
 This method of delivery is very safe, as in over 15 years of using this system and literally thousands of consignments, we have never lost a parcel or needed to make a claim.

 For overseas delivery, we recommend FedEx International and if you wish, we will arrange collection of your watch provided you agree to pack it carefully, as aforementioned.
 The shipping charges are typically £50.00 each way from most parts of the world.
 This will be included on the servicing repairs or restoration invoice prior to returning your watch.